opentripplanner/OpenTripPlanner/docs/sandbox/Emissions.md

 and the ability to attach them to itineraries by Digitransit team.
 The emissions are represented in grams per kilometer (g/Km) unit.

-Emissions data is located in an emissions.txt file within a gtfs package and has the following properties:
+Emissions data is located in an emissions.txt file within a gtfs package and has the following columns:

 `route_id`: route id